syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

 {% endhighlight %}
 {% endtabs %}

 The orientation can be changed in print preview window at runtime using orientation drop-down.
-When the value of Orientation changed in print preview then the same will reflect in Diagram orientation.
+When the value of orientation changed in print preview, then the same will reflect in Diagram orientation.

     1) Portrait - Standard Orientation.
     2) Landscape - Content of the imageable area is rotated on the page 90 degrees counterclockwise from standard (portrait) orientation.

 ![Print Orientation](Printing_images/print_orientation.png)

-### Paper Size
+### Paper size
  SfDiagram provides support to change the page size.
-Page size can be changed by setting `PageSettings.PageWidth` and `PageSettings.PageHeight` properties.
+Page size can be changed by setting the `PageSettings.PageWidth` and `PageSettings.PageHeight` properties.

 {% tabs %}
 {% highlight C# %}